john-shaffer/manila-john/README.md

-# manila-john
+﻿# manila-john

-A Clojure library designed to ... well, that part is up to you.
+A CouchDB library which implements only what clutch does not.

 ## Usage